German state bank to buy EADS stake from Daimler

 "Independent of this decision, the federal government is sticking with its policy of limiting and reducing the state influence on private companies," Germany's economy ministry said in a statement.

-It said it would examine the possibility of further privatizations of Deutsche Telekom AG (DTEGn.DE) and Deutsche Post AG (DPWGn.DE), former state monopolies in which Berlin still holds a stake.
+It said it would examine the possibility of further privatisations of Deutsche Telekom AG (DTEGn.DE) and Deutsche Post AG (DPWGn.DE), former state monopolies in which Berlin still holds a stake.

 KfW owns about 17 percent of Deutsche Telekom and just over 30 percent of Deutsche Post.